yinxiL/anomaly-detection/KDD99/README.md

 Below are the Classifiers that I chose for comparision.
 ### SVM
-This should be the best performing method according to [the results of the KDD'99 Classifier Learning Contest](http://cseweb.ucsd.edu/~elkan/clresults.html), but it didn't perform well under the 10 percent dataset.
+This should be the best performing method according to [the results of the KDD'99 Classifier Learning Contest](http://cseweb.ucsd.edu/~elkan/clresults.html), but it didn't perform well under the 10 percent dataset because of overfitting.

 Parameters refer to [glglgithub](https://github.com/glglgithub/CyberSecurity-A-Study-with-KDD99-Dataset).